California Overtime Law & Overtime Calculator (2024)

 What is the minimum wage in California?

-In previous years, businesses that employed 25 or less employees had a lower minimum wage rate than the ones with more workers.
-However, starting with the year 2023, all rates will be the same for all businesses.
+In previous years, businesses that employed 25 or fewer employees had a lower minimum wage rate than the ones with more workers.
+However, since 2023, all rates have been the same for all businesses.

 2019 $12.00 $11.00